floodfx/liveviewjs/apps/liveviewjs.com/docs/04-liveview-socket/liveviewsocket-api-infos.md

 )
 ```

-`socket.sendInfo` can just take a type as a string for cases where there isn't additional information passed along with
+`socket.sendInfo` can take a type as a string for cases where there isn't additional information passed along with
 the message.

 ```ts